NVIDIA/NeMo/README.md

 In order to run the evaluation script on Base Command Platform, set the `cluster_type` parameter in `conf/config.yaml` to `bcp`.
 This can also be overriden from the command line, using hydra.
 The evaluation script must be launched in a single-node job.

+The evaluation scripts must be ran in single-node mode.

 To run the evaluation pipeline to evaluate a 126M checkpoint stored in /mount/results/126m/convert_nemo/megatron_gpt.nemo, run: